MLRichter/receptive_field_analysis_toolbox/README.md

 Also note that fully connected layers are always marked as critical or unproductive, since they technically have an infinite receptive field size.

-The resulting architecture roughly achieves slightly better predictive performance as the original architecture, but with substantially lower computational cost.
+The resulting architecture achieves slightly better predictive performance as the original architecture, but with substantially lower computational cost.
-In this case we save approx. 80% of the computational cost and improve the predictive performance. from 17% to 18%.
+In this case we save approx. 80% of the computational cost and improve the predictive performance slightly from 17% to 18%.

 In another scenario we may not be satisfied with the predictive performance.
-In other word, we want to turn all unproductive layers into productive layers.
+In other words, we want to make use of the underutilized parameters of the network by turning all unproductive layers into productive layers.
 We achieve this by changing their receptive field sizes.
 The biggest lever when it comes to changing the receptive field size is always the quantity of downsampling layers.
 Downsampling layers have a multiplicative effect on the growth of the receptive field for all consecutive layers.
 We can exploit this by simply removing the MaxPooling layer, which is the second layer of the original architecture.
-We also reduce the kernel size of the first layer to $3 \times 3$ from $7 \times 7$ and it's stride size to 1.
+We also reduce the kernel size of the first layer to 3x3 from 7x7, and it's stride size to 1.
 This drastically reduces the receptive field sizes of the entire architecture, making most layers productive again.
 We address the remaining unproductive layers to by removing the final downsampling layers and distributing the building blocks as evenly as possible among the three remaining stages between the remaining downsampling layers.